Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 NAD+ injections and oral NMN supplementation require different dosing approaches based on their distinct pharmacokinetic profiles and bioavailability characteristics.
 Understanding optimal timing and dosage helps maximize therapeutic benefits while minimizing side effects.

 NAD+ injection protocols typically start with lower doses to assess tolerance before advancing to therapeutic levels.
 Most physicians begin with 100-150mg weekly injections for the first 2-3 weeks, monitoring for flushing intensity and injection site reactions.
-Patients who tolerate initial doses well advance to 250-300mg weekly, which represents the most common maintenance dose for cellular NAD+ optimization (Pencina et al., GeroScience, 2023).
+Patients who tolerate initial doses well advance to 250-300mg weekly, which represents the most common maintenance dose for cellular NAD+ improvement (Pencina et al., GeroScience, 2023).

-Advanced injection protocols may utilize 400-500mg weekly doses for patients with significant NAD+ deficiency or those seeking maximum cellular energy support.
+Advanced injection protocols may use 400-500mg weekly doses for patients with significant NAD+ deficiency or those seeking maximum cellular energy support.
 Some practitioners prefer bi-weekly dosing with 150-200mg injections to maintain more consistent blood levels, though weekly administration remains the standard approach.
 Injection timing matters less than with oral supplements, as the direct bioavailability means NAD+ enters circulation regardless of food intake or digestive factors.

 | Week | NAD+ Injection Dose | Oral NMN Dose |